-Item of Business Board Vote Recommendation 3.
-Appointment of PricewaterhouseCoopers LLP as Auditor (page 53 of the circular) FOR We are proposing to re-appoint PricewaterhouseCoopers LLP as our independent auditor for another year until the 2022 annual meeting of shareholders.
-Our Audit Committee is directly responsible for overseeing the independent auditor during the year.
-4. Advisory resolution on executive compensation (page 56 of the circular) FOR

-We will have a non-binding advisory resolution on executive compensation, which is sometimes called "say on pay".
-This will provide you with an opportunity to provide a view on our company's approach to executive compensation, as described in this circular.

-"Pay for performance" is the foundation of our compensation philosophy for our named executive officers.
-Their compensation is primarily variable and performance-based, utilizing multiple and complementary financial measures that are aligned with our strategy to drive shareholder value.

-We appointed Steve Hasker as our new CEO and Mike Eastwood as our new CFO in March 2020.
-When the Board approved their compensation arrangements:

-- Our new CEO's and new CFO's total target direct compensation reflected consideration of applicable market rates, each executive's experience and Thomson Reuters' smaller size following the 2018 separation of the company's former Financial & Risk business. - Steve Hasker's 2020 target total direct compensation was approximately 28% lower than our former CEO's 2019 target total direct compensation. - Mike Eastwood's 2020 target total direct compensation was approximately 26% lower than our former CFO's 2019 target total direct compensation.

-In 2020, "pay for performance" continued to be a key part of our compensation philosophy for our named executive officers.

-✓ 2020 compensation decisions were aligned with our strategic objectives - During 2020, the HR Committee of the Board of Directors was actively engaged in reviewing and discussing the design and approach to our compensation, talent and culture programs to fit the Thomson Reuters of the future.
-In 2020, a significant portion of executive pay was at risk and linked to both operational performance and stock price.
-Our incentive plan goals reflected our published business outlook, operating plan and long-term strategy.
-Annual incentive awards focused on growth objectives for the year.
-The table below reflects summary 2020 compensation information for our named executive officers who are currently executive officers.
-Our former CEO and CFO, Jim Smith and Stephane Bello, who served in their roles through mid-March 2020, are also considered named executive officers for 2020 and their compensation is also discussed in this circular.

-Named executive officer Base salary (annualized) Target annual incentive award (cash) - percentage of base salary Long-term incentive award (equity-based) - percentage of base salary "At risk" percentage Steve Hasker President and CEO C\$1,495,000 200% 550% 88% Mike Eastwood CFO C\$925,000 125% 225% 77% David Wong Chief Product Officer US\$600,000 125% 225% 78% Brian Peccarelli COO, Customer Markets US\$750,000 175% 200% 79% Michael Friedenberg President Reuters US\$850,000 125% 150% 73%
+Item of Business Board Vote Recommendati 3.
+Appointment of PricewaterhouseCoopers LLP as Auditor (page 53 of the circular) FOR We are proposing to re-appoint PricewaterhouseCoop meeting of shareholders.
+Our Audit Committee is dire 4.
+Advisory resolution on executive compensation (page 56 of the circula ır) FOR We will have a non-binding advisory resolution on executive compensation, which is sometimes called "say on pay".
+This will provide you with an opportunity to provide a view on our company's approach to executive compensation, as described in this circular. " Pay for performance " is the foundation of our comp primarily variable and performance-based, utilizing n drive shareholder value.
+We appointed Steve Hasker as our new CEO and Mike compensation arrangements: Eastwood as our nev v CFO in March 2020.
+W hen the Board approved l their Our new CEO's and new CFO's total target direct experience and Thomson Reuters' smaller size fol • Steve Hasker's 2020 target total direct compensation. ation was approximat ely 28% lower than our former CEO's 2019 targ et total direct Mike Eastwood's 2020 target total direct compensation was approximately 26% lower than our former CFO's 2019 target total direct compensation.
+In 2020, " pay for performance " continued to be a key / part of our compens ation philosophy for our named executive officer S. ✓ 2020 compensation decisions were aligned with was actively engaged in reviewing and discussing the de Thomson Reuters of the future.
+In 2020, a significant po stock price.
+Our incentive plan goals reflected our publis awards focused on growth objectives for the year.
+The ta officers who are currently executive officers.
+Our former (mid-March 2020, are also considered named executive of sign and approach to o rtion of executive pay v hed business outlook, ble below reflects sum CEO and CFO, Jim Smi our compensation, talent was at risk and linked to b operating plan and long-1 imary 2020 compensation th and Stephane Bello, w and culture programs to oth operational performa term strategy.
+Annual inc n information for our nan ho served in their roles th fit the ance and centive ned executive prough Target annual Long-term incentive Named executive officer Base salary (annualized) incentive award (cash) - percentage of base salary award (equity-based) - percentage of base salary "At risk" percentage Steve Hasker C\$1,495,000 200% 550% 88% President and CEO Mike Eastwood CFO C\$925,000 125% 225% 77% David Wong Chief Product Officer US\$600,000 125% 225% 78% Brian Peccarelli COO, Customer Markets US\$750,000 175% 200% 79% Michael Friedenberg US\$850,000 125% 150% 73%

+Michael Friedenberg President, Reuters